Facebook Unveils A New, Limited Journalism Project

 Facebook is unveiling a new journalism project Wednesday.
 No, the Silicon Valley giant isn't hiring a team of reporters.
 Facebook says it wants engineers — the tech talent at local and global publishers — to tag-team earlier on to develop technologies that make Facebook a more powerful platform to distribute news and discuss it.

 Facebook Live has become a visceral way to share breaking, even disturbing news — such as the death of 32-year-old Philando Castile, who was shot by police minutes before his girlfriend began to live-stream his dying in a car.
 (Facebook pays NPR and other leading news organizations to produce live video streams.
-NPR is not part of this new journalism project.)
+NPR has been invited to be part of the new project.)

 Facebook wants to build new tools that draw in audiences and drive engagement with news content.
 A senior official says the company is looking for a new mode of working with publishers, and that Facebook's approach has evolved based on feedback it is getting.